tango4j/Python-Speaker-Diarization/README.md

 ## Features of Auto-tuning NME-SC method

-Auto-tuning NME-SC poposed method -
+Auto-tuning NME-SC poposed method - g
 * does not need to be tuned on dev-set.
 (Unlike PLDA-AHC)
 * Only requires speaker embedding.
 (No PLDA or supervised method for distance measuring)
 * also estimates the number of speakers in the given session.